 For Nonresident Aliens If you are married to an American citizen or resident, you may want to obtain a US tax identification number in order to increase your spouse's exemptions.
 In some cases it might even make sense to elect to be taxed as a US resident.
 If you elected in prior years to be taxed as a US resident, you must file a notice with the IRS if you no longer wish to be taxed on your worldwide income.
 This is a one-time election.

-For all nonresident aliens, if your US source income exceeds certain limits, or if the correct amount of taxes was not withheld on US source income, you are required to file a US income tax return.
+For all nonresident aliens, if the correct amount of taxes was not withheld on US source income, you are required to file a US income tax return.
 Many Germans, for instance, own rental property in the United States.
 This income needs to be reported on a 1040NR income tax return and possibly in the state where the income was earned.
 There are certain elections that you can make to eliminate withholding taxes on the rental income and reduce the effective tax rate on that income.

 Nonresident aliens need to keep track of the time they spend in the United States each year.
 If certain travel thresholds are exceeded, the IRS may attempt to tax nonresident aliens on their worldwide income based on a presumption that they have become US residents.
 The tax treaty between Germany and the United States provides some relief from the effects of this rule, but you should seek advice on your individual situation.